johntiger1/multimodal_fairness/progress.md

 1. get a gold truth, ground truth auc score to verify.
 2. consider how we want to frame phenotyping.
 We may need to implement a custom loss, and unpacking.
 Definitely an archiecture where we do soft sigmoid over each element.
 But other than that, not too many changes.

+As it turns out, the final; partitioned evaluation was extremely effective, and we uncovered the issue!
+Now, we simply wait.
+And consider framing the other archiecture.

 # may 24
 Looking at subsampling.